About me & Pedagogy

 Former Student (c/o 2016),

-Currently at Coventry University
+Graduate of Coventry University

 What Ms. Lozano means to me now differs greatly from what she meant to me when I first met her and while I was her student.
 I met her as a teacher, but she is beyond just a teacher.
 I knew I was blessed to have her in my academic life, but now I have left high school I can appreciate the days in school.
 I hope other students do not miss out on an amazing teacher.

 Ziho Hwang is the cover designer for Author Tony White and the Blast Theory's publication: "A Place Free of Judgment".
+He is a current graduate of Coventry University and hold a degree in Automotive and Transport Design